Leadership + Committees

 Carl holds Bachelor of Science Degrees from Texas A&M U. in Agriculture Economics and Petroleum Engineering, an Associate Certificate in Project Management from George Washington University, and is a 2003 Graduate of the Halliburton President’s Seminar.
 He is a licensed Professional Engineer in the State of Texas, and is a member of SPE and AADE.
 In addition, Mr. Cramm has authored and co-authored numerous technical papers and shares in seven patents for well control technology.

-Married to Holli Diane Cramm, P.E. for 34 years, they met while studying Petroleum Engineering at Texas A&M. They have one son, Carl “CJ” Cramm IV, who works for Mustang Cat in Beaumont where he is the Product Support Manager.
+Married to Holli Diane Cramm, P.E. for 34 years, they met while studying Petroleum Engineering at Texas A&M. They have one son, Carl “CJ” Cramm IV, who works for Bottom Line Equipment LLC in Beaumont where he is the General Service Manager.
 As a family, they are active in car racing.
 Currently, their Cramm Motorsports race team participates in the Trans Am Pro racing series, Sports Car Club of America, and the National Auto Sport Association.
 Their company, Cramm Motorsports, provides trackside support, fabrication and car preparation to amateur racers.

 Director